Anri Alimont

 At a Glance

-6'1" tall, 33 summers old and with the build and scars of a veteran adventurer, this woman bears the marks of her history with silent pride and confidence.Ever a serious sort, her voice rarely reaches the highs of excitement or the lows of anger; though soft-spoken in nature, her steady tone leaves no room for negotiation or compromise.Though scarce and often fleeting at best, the few smiles she does have to spare carry unexpected warmth, betraying a gentle heart hidden beneath an icy shell.
+6'1" tall, 33 summers old and with the build and scars of a veteran fighter, this woman bears the marks of her history with silent pride and confidence.Ever a serious sort, her voice rarely reaches the highs of excitement or the lows of anger; though calm in nature, her steady tone leaves no room for negotiation or compromise.While scarce and often fleeting at best, the few small smiles she does have to spare carry unexpected warmth, betraying a gentle heart hidden beneath a layer of ice.

 A tradition of duty; dedication until death.

-KeywordsAloof + Anti-Hero + Grounded Fantasy + Ishgardian + Mercenary + Mundane
+KeywordsAdventurer + Anti-Hero + Grounded Fantasy + Hard Shell, Soft Core + Ishgardian + Mundane + Stoic

 Themes & InfoAdventuring + Dark Fantasy + Slice of LifeTimezone: EU + Discord available if we have plans!